 The Ascent Trainers are the more advanced Matrix ellipticals, offering more freedom of movement as well as the addition of incline capability for further muscle targeting.
 They have a larger footprint as well and are a bit heavier.

-The base A30 model features a 20" - 24" adjustable stride, 20 levels of resistance, PerfectStride Motion, 24-54% incline, the patented Sprint 8 interval program, ViaFit workout tracking and Virtual Active HD training videos.
+The base A30 model features a 20" - 24" adjustable stride, 20 levels of resistance, PerfectStride Motion, 24-54% incline, the patented Sprint 8 interval program and iFit interactive workouts.

 The up-level A50 model adds 30 levels of resistance, Exact Force Induction brakes for even smoother operation and a stronger warranty, in addition to all of the features found on the Matrix A30.